-If you’re looking to make a big change in your life, what better way than making a big chop.
+If you’re looking to make a big change in your life, what better way than making a big chop?
 Short to medium layered haircuts are the perfect way to make a dramatic hair change without going too short and having big regrets.
-Plus, adding layers allow more movement and provide awesome dimension if you decide to also color your hair.
+Plus, adding layers allows more movement and provides awesome dimension if you decide to also color your hair.

 When it comes to understanding the importance of maintenance, Amber Wishart, a stylist from Barrington, IL, explains, “Things go south when the client isn’t properly educated on how to style and maintain their new haircut.
 For example, short-haired women need their styles modified every 4-6 weeks, while longer-haired women need it every 8-10 weeks.”

 With layers, hair care products are a must.
 Wishart recommends the use of Keune Precision Powder.
 This product has a matte finish and a low hold which creates lift and texture, suitable for all hair types.